Core Concepts: Economic Value Estimation (EVE)

 Definition of Economic Value Estimation (EVE)

 Economic Value Estimation (EVE) is a modeling framework introduced in the classic 2013 book The Strategy and Tactics of Pricing by Thomas T. Nagle.
-It looks at the monetary value created by a product or a service for a particular customer versus their next best alternative.
-It is one approach to building a value model.
-The terms have been
+EVE looks at the monetary value created by a product or service for a particular customer versus their next best alternative.
+This approach is central to building value in sales and is a foundational method for business value selling, as it quantifies and communicates the unique value your offering delivers compared to competitors

 4 Key Components of EVE Models

-• Negative Differentiation Value.
-Additional costs that the customer incurs with the offering, switching costs, training, or any positive differentiation value of the next best alternative.
+• Negative Differentiation Value: Any additional costs the customer incurs with your offering, such as switching costs or training, or the positive differentiation value of the competitor.
+Addressing these transparently is part of selling on value and building trust in value-based conversations.

-• Net Differentiation Value.
-The sum of Positive Differentiation Value minus Negative Differentiation Value.
-When this sum is positive, it represents the range of possibilities for setting a value-based price for the offering.
+• Net Differentiation Value: The sum of positive minus negative differentiation value.
+When positive, this represents the range for setting a value-based price and demonstrates added value selling in action.

 Applications in B2B Enterprises